Boy Working in Computer Lab

 Social Studies

-Advanced Mapping and Geographical Concepts, Geographic, Cultural, Historical and Sociological Studies of World Regions: Ancient Greece and Rome, Medieval Europe and Renaissance Revolutionary and Modern Europe, Latin America, Australia, Africa, Asia, North America, Comparison and Contrast of Cultural Features.
-North Carolina and American Political, Historic, and Geographical Study.
-In-depth Study of Multiple “Eras” in US History, Political Science, Comparative Study of World Political Systems, US Electoral Processes, Current Events.
-McGraw Hill
+Advanced Mapping and Geographical Concepts, Geographic, Cultural, Historical, and Sociological Studies of World Regions: Ancient Greece and Rome, Medieval Europe and Renaissance Revolutionary and Modern Europe, Latin America, Australia, Africa, Asia, North America, Comparison and Contrast of Cultural Features.
+North Carolina and American Political, Historical, and Geographical Study.
+In-depth Study of Multiple “Eras” in US History, Political Science, Comparative Study of World Political Systems, US Electoral Processes, and Current Events.
+Publisher: Discovering World Geography, McGraw-Hill Education

 Religion